denko-rb/mruby-denko/README.md

 6. Flash and monitor serial output with: `idf.py -p YOUR_SERIAL_DEVICE flash monitor`

-    If there are problems, first try `idf.py fullclean`.
+7. If there are problems, first try `idf.py fullclean`.
 If that doesn't work, delete the file and folder shown below, then try `idf.py fullclean` and `idf.py build` again.
     ```
     components/mruby_component/esp32_build_config.rb.lock
     components/mruby_component/mruby/build
     ```
     **Note:** All paths are relative to the chosen project's root.

-7. Each time you edit `main/spiffs/main.rb`, you must build and flash again.
+8. Each time you edit `main/spiffs/main.rb`, you must build and flash again.
 It's faster after the first build.

 ## Examples
-Below is the "Hello World" of microcontrollers.
+Here is the "Hello World" equivalent for microcontrollers.
 More examples [here](examples).
 ```ruby
 # Use submodules without Denko:: prefix.
 include Denko